 - Once consumers enter the funnel, it is the only action that they need to take on the entire page.
 This creates a streamlined action, as they only need to do one thing.

 - Netflix follows up the communication that was previously established.
 That means there is always a way to track and convert every lead through email.

 - Everyone who enters the funnel to enjoy the free trial has the potential to become a paying customer.

 Basecamp is one of the most successful project management tool that brands can use to help remote employees collaborate efficiently.
 Brands who are looking for unique marketing funnel examples should consider how Basecamp has built their funnel.

-Basecamp heavily relies on word of mouth marketing to encourage awareness and guide consumers to the top of their funnel.
-Afterward, leads are directed page where they can express their needs.
+Basecamp heavily relies on word-of-mouth marketing to encourage awareness and guide consumers to the top of their funnel.
+Afterward, they send leads to a page where they can express their needs.

-The page is then followed by a testimonial page which further validates how good the product is.
-The FAQs found at the end of the page improves the conversion even better, because it reminds customers that Basecamp is ready to offer the right solutions.
+A testimonial page which further validates how good the product is follows this page.
+The FAQs found at the end of the page improve the conversion rate even better, because it reminds customers that Basecamp is ready to offer the right solutions.

-Once users sign up, the website will generate another simple page where only the name and email addresses are needed.
+Once users sign up, the website will generate another simple page where it needs only the name and email address.